aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 ### 🔧 Extract refactors into separate MRs {#extract-refactors}

 Avoid mixing refactors and functional changes.
 Instead, create a separate Merge Request for the needed refactors before the main Merge Request.
 Make sure to clearly describe why you need this refactor.

-Or if you don't need a refactor at all in your branch, you just **feel** like some piece of code is bad written, so create a technical ticket for it for later.
+If you don't need a refactor at all in your branch, and you just **feel** like some piece of code is written poorly, then create a technical ticket and leave it for later.

 Separating refactors into their own MRs allows the reviewer to focus solely on the intention behind the refactor, such as moving a function to another file, rather than getting caught up in the logic of the function itself.
 This keeps the review process focused and efficient.